You are here

 Britney Soto: Treasurer

-Britney Soto performed in shows as a teen but found a way to express her artistic ability by helping behind the stage!
-She has costumed shows for ACT including Lion King Jr, Wizard of Oz, Oklahoma, Dorothy in Wonderland and Willy Wonka Jr and loves to work with creative and visual arts.
+Britney Soto LOVES musical theatre but you can typically find her behind the stage!
+She has costumed many shows for ACT including Lion King Jr, Wizard of Oz, Oklahoma, West Side Story, Beauty & The Beast Jr and more!
+Britney loves to work with creative and visual arts and program manages ACTs Art Camp and Junior Programs.
 Britney serves as the office administrator for Authentic Community Theatre and has been a member of the ACT Board of Directors since 2016.
 She looks forward to the continuous growth of the organization in the coming future!

 Timothy Vinson has been performing in the Franklin/Washington County area since he was 6.
 He has also worked as a School Photographer/ Freelance Photographer since 2015.
 Timothy joined the ACT family in 2018 when he joined the cast of Hairspray.
 After High School, he devoted his time to growing as a performer in numerous ACT shows including Grease (Doody), Beauty and the Beast (Lumiere), West Side Story (Action), and many more.
 He is excited to not only continue performing on stage, but to grow as an instructor through directing, program managing, and teaching ACTS homeschool class.
 He is most excited to get to capture the magic of ACT’s day to day life as one of their historians.